• Skip to primary navigation

 For example, if you eat on a normal schedule and finish dinner at around 7.30 PM, you wouldn’t eat again until 7.30 PM the next day.

-So basically, you’d eat your regular three meals a day, and then from time to time, choose a day that suits you to skip both breakfast and lunch the following day.
+So basically, you’d eat your regular three meals a day, and then, from time to time, choose a day that suits you to skip both breakfast and lunch the following day.

-If you can’t do an entire day’s fast, that’s fine; try doing it for 18 hours, and build your way up gradually until you can manage a full 24 hours.
+If you can’t do an entire day’s fast, that’s fine; try doing it for 18 hours and build your way up gradually until you can manage a full 24 hours.

 How many times you do this in a week is entirely up to you.
+That’s the awesome thing about it!
+You pick days that fit in with your life and current situation.

 Alternate Day Fasting